 The histories of our streets reveal aspects of the neighborhood, such as who built it, where the money came from, and how it was developed later.
-Posts on this subject, followed by information on street names and numbers:

 The names give a wealth of clues about the capitalist men who had a stake in the real estate speculation project that was the beginning of the neighborhood in 1890.
 Some of these clues have been lost, as the City changed several of the names in the years that followed.
 Those new names have stories of their own.
 I am telling these stories in detail in a series of articles on Glen Park Neighborhoods History Project: